Booker scores season-high 36, Suns beat Cavs 119-113

 Cavaliers: JaVale McGee was ejected early in the fourth quarter after getting into a heated argument with Suns forward Frank Kaminsky.
 Both players were quickly assessed technicals and then McGee got another one when the yelling continued.
 He blew kisses to the 1,500 fans at Phoenix Suns Arena as he was booed off the court.
 McGee finished with eight points in 8 minutes.

 Suns: E’Twaun Moore got his first start of the season with Paul out.
-He finished with 17 points in 40 minutes. … Deandre Ayton finished with 15 points and 16 rebounds.
+He finished with a season-high 17 points in 40 minutes. … Ayton finished with 15 points and 16 rebounds.

 UP NEXT